Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Results and Discussion

 \subsection{Trimming results}

 Finally, we present trimmed results in~\tabref{tab:trimmed_res}.
-These results demonstrate a consistent loss of performance when trimming annotations, which was expected.
-While trimming has only a marginal impact on the Harmonix dataset, the degradation can be severe elsewhere; for instance, $\Fzf$ performance drops by more than $11\%$ points for the CBM on the SALAMI dataset, and degrades even further with double trimming.
+These results demonstrate a consistent loss of performance when trimming annotations, which was expected and consistent with~\cite{korzeniowski2025simple}.
+While trimming has only a marginal impact on the Harmonix dataset, the degradation can be severe elsewhere; for instance, $\Fzf$ performance drops by more than $11\%$ for the Barwise TF CBM on the SALAMI dataset, and degrades even further with double trimming.
 Because standard evaluation without trimming can artificially inflate scores by rewarding trivial boundary matches, we advocate that trimming should be adopted as the new standard for rigorous MSA evaluation.